top of page

 I was once wrongly loathed the atheist and non muslim.

-To me Islam was the true religion and the rest just doomed for hell no matter whether they are good person or not.
+To me Islam was the true religion and the rest just destined for hell no matter whether they are good person or not.

 I also thought the beliefs were first and we have to be exclusive meaning either spirituality, religion or atheism.

-But in the inclusive spirituality,the beliefs are second and good virtues and values first and the priority.
+But in the inclusive spirituality, the beliefs are second and good virtues and values are the pillars.

-Thats very beautiful teaching-Emphasizing on the positive values that unite and promote togetherness rather than the differences which more than often contributed to negativity.
+A very beautiful teaching- Emphasising on the positive values that unite and promote togetherness rather than the differences which more than often contributed to the negativity.

 Regardless of our beliefs, majority of us believe in being a good person and living as one.